 Proteomics is the study of all proteins expressed in a particular cell type, tissue or organism, and the changes in their relative abundance as the cell, tissue or organism develops, ages, or is subjected to any stimulus or insult, as for example in the case of neuronal stimulation or disease.
 Recently, this discipline has acquired significance in biological and health sciences due to advances in other related areas that have facilitated the identification and quantification of individual proteins in complex mixtures.
 Among these technical and scientific achievements are:

 The KU Med MSPC is a state-of-the-art research facility that provides technical services for researchers throughout the entire Kansas City area.
 The facility began operation in 2004 and has progressively established a range of instrumentations and methodologies.
 The various experimental approaches require the use of different types of mass spectrometers.
-Mass measurements of peptides and proteins are done in the gas phase and the main ionization methods used in our Facility are Matrix assisted laser desorption ionization (MALDI) and electrospray ionization (ESI)
+Mass measurements of peptides and proteins are done in the gas phase and the main ionization methods used in our Facility is by electrospray ionization (ESI)

 ESI.
 More complex protein mixtures are analyzed by a combination of liquid chromatography connected online to an ESI mass spectrometer.
 ESI instruments generally fragment the ions produced by a technique called collision induced dissociation (CID).
 Because the fragmentation pattern of any given peptide ion is predictable, it is possible to deduce the amino acid sequence of a particular peptide ion through analyzing its CID mass spectrum.
 ESI mass spectrometers utilize a variety of ion detectors, the most sensitive and highest mass accuracy are ion resonance Fourier Transform mass spectrometers.